P2534

 -

-Measure voltage at the Run/Start circuit wire with the key in Start position.
+Measure voltage at the Run/Start circuit wire with the key in the Start position.

 Test the ignition switch with a multimeter for proper continuity in each position.